mongodb/docs-relational-migrator/source/includes/fact-query-converter-generic.rst

   model cannot convert highly complex SQL syntax.
 If your SQL code isn't converting accurately, refactor it and try again.

-- Query converter utilizes metadata from your relational and MongoDB connections for syntax conversion.
+- Query converter uses metadata from your relational and MongoDB connections to convert syntax.
 For optimal results, use queries aligned with your project's relational database schema.

 - Converted queries, views, and stored procedures are saved in your